PWDSerialgamer07/snips/wifi-qr/wifi-qr.md

 ## Description

 Generate a QR code for your wifi network.
+Requires PIL, qrcode and NetworkManager.

 ## Usage